The beginner's guide to learning French vocabulary

-Numbers, colors, months, and greetings are often the first language skills that people aim to master when learning a foreign language.
+Numbers, colors, months, food, and greetings are often the first language skills that people aim to master when learning a foreign language.
 As they are widely used and omnipresent in our daily life, they play a crucial part in successful real-life communications.
-Regardless of the language, such basic vocabulary is a great place to start a language learning journey.
+Regardless of the language, such basic vocabulary is a great place to start a language-learning journey.

-In this guide, we’ll cover the following topics around French vocabulary:
+In this guide, we’ll cover the following topics regarding French vocabulary:

 French greeting vocabulary